 When you’re shopping around, there are two versions worth considering.
 One is the standard ankle sock which will ideally sit below the top of your sneaker.
 These are great if you fancy getting your pegs out as they elongate your leg.
 Alternatively, the likes of Nike make a strong case for statement compression socks.
 Our preference are black socks as they’re less likely to show dirt.

-When it gets seriously chilly (and sadly, it’s not far off), sometimes a jacket alone won’t cut it.
+When it gets seriously chilly, sometimes a jacket alone won’t cut it.
 And that’s when the gilet really comes into its own.
 Warm without the intensity and bulk of a down jacket, the vest is the ultimate sports winter warmer.

 Look for thin shell versions in blacks, greys and blues that can work with your broader kit and, whatever you do, avoid thicker versions that make you look like a Michelin man.
 They give you an incurable case of chicken legs – the opposite of what you want post squats.

-It’s always the way that no sooner have you mastered the standard singlet and short combo that you need to cover it all up for Autumn and Winter.
+It’s always the way that no sooner have you mastered the standard singlet and short combo, do you need to cover it all up for autumn and winter.
 With increasingly stylish options hitting the market in spades though, the activewear windbreaker is getting increasingly cool.